jatanRT/eprscope/README.md

     lineGL.DeltaB = list(0.24, NULL) # linewidth in G
   )
 #
-# simulation spectrum preview in the region from 3470 G to 3522 G
+# simulated spectrum preview, in the region from 3470 G to 3522 G
 simulation.iso$plot +
   ggplot2::coord_cartesian(xlim = c(3470, 3522))
 ```